 Last month, I spoke with a friend who’s been noticing something that worries him.
 He recently helped host a conference for Christian students to bring revival onto school campuses, where they invited a bunch of famous pastors and worship leaders, and hundreds of fired up youth attended.
 The conference was an incredible time of empowerment, he said.
-But while spending time with all these leaders, both veteran and young, he sensed this covert, driving tension among them—a restlessness—and it worried him.
+But while spending time with all these aspiring and veteran leaders, he sensed a covert, driving tension among them—a restlessness—and it worried him.
 The more he paid attention, the more he could see what it was: the hunger for significance.

-A few weeks later, a documentary about Fred Rogers from Mister Rogers’ Neighborhood provided some helpful insight on the heart of the issue.
+A few weeks later, a documentary about Fred Rogers from Mister Rogers’ Neighborhood provided some helpful insight for me on the heart of the issue.

-In the 1970’s and 80’s, Fred Rogers became a national icon through his children’s television show, on which he always repeated his trademark sentiment, “You’re special just the way you are”—a statement that, although sounding like a cute catchphrase, was really a deep conviction.
-But in his time, Fred Rogers was publicly criticized for this, some even saying on national television, “Mr. Rogers is ruining an entire generation.”
+In the 1970’s and 80’s, Fred Rogers became a national icon through his children’s television show, on which he always repeated his trademark sentiment, “You’re special just the way you are”—a statement he makes sound like a cute catchphrase, but is in fact a deep conviction.
+And in his time, Fred Rogers was often publicly criticized for his choice of words, some even saying on national television, “Mr. Rogers is ruining an entire generation.”
 They argued that because he was telling kids that they were special just the way they were, they would grow up to become entitled and lazy, unwilling to work or accomplish anything.
-Years later, Mr. Rogers addressed these accusations in a university commencement speech: “When I tell children that they are special just the way they are, what I am saying is that there is nothing they need to do to be loved.”
+Mr. Rogers once addressed these accusations in a university commencement speech: “When I tell children that they are special just the way they are, what I am saying is that there is nothing they need to do to be loved.”

 To be honest, Mr. Rogers’ response didn’t seem very adequate to me.
-I couldn’t help but kind of agree with his critics.
+I couldn’t help but agree more so with his critics.
 They just made sense.
-But as I reflect on the issue of significance, I realize that I resonate with those critics because we operate from the same basic principle: significance comes from accomplishment.
-If that’s true, then if you tell kids they are already significant, they’ll have no motivation to accomplish anything.
-But Mr. Rogers was combating that idea, saying that significance doesn’t come from accomplishment, but rather from simple, relational, human-to-human love.
+But as I reflect on the issue of significance, I realize that I resonate with those critics because we operate from the same basic principle: significance is earned through accomplishment.
+If that’s true, then telling kids they are already significant will remove the motivation to accomplish anything.
+But Mr. Rogers was combating that idea: he is saying that significance doesn’t come from accomplishment, but rather from simple, relational, human-to-human love.
 Accomplishments have nothing to do with it.
 It needs to be distinguished that significance and accomplishment are separate issues: significance finds fulfillment through being loved.
 Accomplishments, on the other hand, ought to happen as a response to our sense of compassion (but that’s a different conversation for another blog).

 To clarify, a personal sense of significance is the feeling that you are important, valuable, and worthy of love.
 I emphasize “feeling” because from an objective theological perspective, we unanimously agree that all people are important, valuable, and worth loving.
 But if you don’t feel that way—if you don’t experience the reality of it—you’ll continue to hunger for significance, whether you know you’re hungry for it or not.
-The hunger might just take the form of a lingering, gnawing feeling of restlessness.
+Beneath the surface, that hunger might just take the form of a lingering, gnawing restlessness.
 The problem, though, is not the fact that we desire to experience personal significance, because it’s a fundamental human need.
 The question is how you meet it.